laurelkeys/gsoc-2020/gsoc-final-report.md

 I would like to say a **huge thank you** to the community around appleseed, as there are so many knowledgeable people who have always been super kind, and helped me a lot.

-Lastly, a special thank you to my mentor, [Kevin Masson](https://github.com/oktomus), for the many advices, and for pushing me to *do the hard things first*.
+Lastly, a special thank you to my mentor, [Kevin Masson](https://github.com/oktomus), for the many advices, and for pushing me to not be afraid to *do the hard things first*.
 This is something I will take with me going forward.